tobiasreischmann/matchingmarkets-simulation/README.md

 The filenames are hashes geneareted from the actual scenario configuration.
 So if you change the configurations, the new scenarios will be calculated nevertheless.

+The file `run.R` can be used to calculate all data if the data folder is empty.

 ## Files

 There are three files within `/run`.